-BLOCK 0- Transversal skills (4 ECTS)
+• BLOCK 0- Transversal skills (4 ECTS)

-Scientific writing skills and methods

-Credits: 1 Semester 1 Compulsory: Yes

-Format Lecture: 10 Tutorial work: 0 Practical work: 0

-Lecturers: Dr K. Pediaditi

-This is an introductory course which aims to provide students with the research skills and study methodologies necessary to be able to respond to the self study and group work requirements of this programme.
+Scientific writing skills and methods Credits: 1 Semester 1 Compulsory: Yes Format Lecture: 10 Tutorial work: 0 Practical work: 0 Lecturers: D r K. Pediaditi Objectives: This is an introductory course which aims to provide students with the research skills and study methodologies necessary to be able to respond to the self study and group work requirements of this programme.
 Using practical exercises, students will be familiarised with the various writing and referencing standards expected of them.
 An induction to the various physical and online learning and research facilities provided to them will also be carried out.
 The aim of this course is to provide students the tools and methods to learn how to learn for themselves building a solid basis for student focused learning.

-Introduction to scientific writing and research skills.

-- · Data sources, accessibility and their critical evaluation - Literature review and critical documentation analysis - Referencing and plagiarism - Writing mechanics, manuscript planning and organizational strategies, - Presentation skills - Learning how to integrate documentation development into best engineering practices

-A series of practical's using individual and group exercises will provide students with a solid background in referencing standards, how to critically review scientific articles, as well as skills on how to conduct professional presentations.

-- · Familiarisation with master program physical and online learning facilities and tools - Documentation and database critical evaluation - Basic principles of scientific writing style and composition - presentation skills - Referencing
+Contents: Introduction to scientific writing and research skills.
+Data sources, accessibility and their critical evaluation Literature review and critical documentation analysis Referencing and plagiarism Writing mechanics, manuscript planning and organizational strategies, Presentation skills Learning how to integrate documentation development into best engineering practices Practical Work: A series of practical's using individual and group exercises will provide students with a solid background in referencing standards, how to critically review scientific articles, as well as skills on how to conduct professional presentations.
+Key skills acquired : Familiarisation with master program physical and online learning facilities and tools Documentation and database critical evaluation Basic principles of scientific writing style and composition presentation skills Referencing Assessment: 100% continuous assessment Presentations, Oxford 3rd edition, Scientific Wr publishing iting and communication: Vriting for engineers.
+Palg

-- Hofmann A.H, 2016, 3rd edition, Scientific Writing and communication: Papers, Proposals and Presentations, Oxford publishing - Joan Van Emden & Becker L, 2018, 4th edition, Writing for engineers, Palgrave
+• Joan Van Emden & Becker L, 2018, 4th edition, Writing for engineers, Palgrave